homorunner/mcpmark-notion/tasks/playwright_webarena/shopping_admin/customer_segmentation_setup/description.md

 **Task Requirements:**

-1. Access the Magento Admin panel to begin customer segmentation setup.
-Navigate to http://34.143.228.182:7780/admin/. if need to login, login with username 'admin' and password 'admin1234'
+1. Access the Magento Admin panel to begin customer segmentation setup. if need to login, login with username 'admin' and password 'admin1234'

 2. Establish baseline metrics for customer groups:
    - Record the exact number shown in "records found" at the top of the grid